-On February 5, 2015, PECO filed a petition to modify its natural gas LTIIP with the PAPUC, which was originally approved by the PAPUC in May 2013.
-If approved, the modification would allow PECO to further accelerate the replacement of existing gas mains and also included a plan for the relocation of meters from indoors to outside in accordance with recent PAPUC rulemaking.
+On May 7, 2015, the PAPUC approved PECO's modified natural gas LTIIP.
+In accordance with the approved LTIIP, PECO plans to spend \$534 million through 2022 to further accelerate the replacement of existing gas mains and to relocate meters from indoors to outside in accordance with recent PAPUC rulemaking.
 In addition, on March 20, 2015, PECO filed a petition with the PAPUC for approval of its gas DSIC mechanism for recovery of gas LTIIP expenditures.